Black Lives MatterRead more

 Art Bridges is the vision of philanthropist and arts patron Alice Walton.
 The mission of Art Bridges is to expand access to American art in all regions across the United States.
 Since 2017, Art Bridges has been creating and supporting programs that bring outstanding works of American art out of storage and into communities.
 Art Bridges partners with a growing network of nearly 170 museums of all sizes and locations to provide financial and strategic support for exhibition development, loans from the Art Bridges collection, and programs designed to educate, inspire, and deepen engagement with local audiences.
 The Art Bridges Collection represents an expanding vision of American art from the 19th century to present day and encompasses multiple media and voices.

-The Marketing & Communications departments seek one summer intern for 10 weeks from June 1 to August 5, 2022.
+The Marketing & Communications departments seek one intern for the 2022-2023 academic year.
+The internship will span fall 2022 and spring 2023 semesters.
 Duties will include assisting with implementing press strategies, creating and updating press reports and lists, creating press reports, contact with the press, conducting social media research projects, assisting with social media copywriting and Instagram Story designs, and basic administrative work.
 Preferred candidates should have a Communications, Media, Journalism, or English major.
 Must be enthusiastic, hard-working, and willing to learn.

 This internship will provide experiential learning that aligns with the knowledge and theories taught to students in the classroom, with practical application and skills development in a professional setting.
 Learning will be guided and evaluated by experienced professionals.
 This intern should be prepared to work in a fast-paced team environment and will finish the internship having gained broad experience in various aspects of marketing and communications.